 - Divide the bakso equally and place on the noodles.

 - Add the greens, you can blanch them in the broth or use them as they are, up to you.

 - Now ladle the beef broth onto the bakso and noodles.

 - Scatter some fried shallots all over and serve immediately with the sambal and dark soy sauce.

 To freeze Bakso

 - Cool to room temperature, place in a freezer proof bag and freeze for up to a month.

-I've excluded the beef broth from the total time.
 The total time reflects the time it takes to make the actual bakso.